curiousML/curiousml.github.io/README.md

 **[Institut des Actuaires - Formation Data Science pour l'Actuaire](https://www.institutdesactuaires.com/article/dsa-1123) (2019 - ...) :**
 - November : [Text Mining](https://github.com/curiousML/DSA)

-# Talks
+# Recent Talks

-**100% Data Science : Active learning for the detection of categories in text fields** Dedicated to Data Science, predictive techniques, but also to new emerging professions, 100% Data Science is an event organized by the Institute of Actuaries, open to all actuarial, risk management and Data Science professionals, whether or not they are members of the Institute.
+**[100% Data Science](https://www.institutdesactuaires.com/se-documenter/supports-des-presentations/100-data-science-128) : Active learning for the detection of categories in text fields**

+Dedicated to Data Science, predictive techniques, but also to new emerging professions, 100% Data Science is an event organized by the Institute of Actuaries, open to all actuarial, risk management and Data Science professionals, whether or not they are members of the Institute.